nextauthjs/next-auth/docs/docs/adapters/xata.md

 ## Setup

-To get setup with this adapter, you'll need to create a database on Xata and create a schema (a collection of tables with specific structures) that next-auth can use.
-You can do this using the `xata schema restore` command from the Xata CLI.
+To get setup with this adapter, you'll need to [create a database](https://docs.xata.io) on Xata and create a schema (a collection of tables with specific structures) that next-auth can use.
+You can do this using the the Xata CLI.
 To do this, copy and paste the following schema into a `.json` file somewhere on your file system:

 ```json title="schema.json"
 {